Komiks8457/PluginLoader/README.md

 What does PluginLoader do?
 * already contains the certification patch of each modules.
-* ability to also load your custom dll for each modules.
 * automatically load vanguard dll's if exists. (read REMINDER)
 * ability to hide/show vanguard console window.
+* ability to load your custom dll for each modules.

 Loading your custom dll:
 * Make a Plugin folder and place your dll, your dll name should be the same as your target module.